wa0x6e/Cake-Resque/README.md

 To start a new resque worker.
 Be default, it will use the default configuration defined in the bootstrap, and create a queue named default (`queue`), and a worker that will be pooling this queue each 5 seconds (`interval`).
 When the queue contains some jobs, `count` workers will be forked to process the jobs.
 Starts does takes options :

 **-u** User running the php process.
-Default is `www-data`.
+Default is the current user running the command.
 Must be defined if your php is running under a different user, or it will not have the permission to shutdown the workers.

 **-q** A list of queues, separated with a comma : to create multiple queues at the same time. eg : `-q 5squeue,10squeue, 15squeue`, or it will fallback to the queue defined in the bootstrap.